 Many groups of butterflies have bright colors that warn predators that they are poisonous and don’t taste good.
 The monarch butterfly, with its black and orange markings, is a good example.
 Birds have learned to avoid them, associating the colors with danger.
 The caterpillar of the monarch butterfly eats the leaves of the milkweed tree, making the butterfly both toxic and bitter for birds.
 For some butterflies, the colors and markings on their wings mean something else entirely.
 They are a way to identify and attract potential mates.

 Some butterflies have colors on their wings that warn predators that they are poisonous and not very tasty.
 But these sneaky butterflies are not poisonous, and they could make a fine meal for a hungry bird.
-The butterflies have colors that mimic or copy the markings on poisonous butterflies.
-Over time, predators learned to avoid both butterflies.
-An example is the viceroy butterfly, which mimics the monarch butterfly’s orange and black markings.
+Certain species of butterfly have adapted and evolved wing colors that mimic or copy the markings on other, poisonous species of butterflies.
+This mimicry is close enough that over time, predators learned to avoid both butterflies.
+An example of this is the viceroy butterfly, which mimics the monarch butterfly’s orange and black markings.